Koliadka: In modern culture

-Serbians and Montenegrins sing koliadkas dedicated to Saint Nicholas in their churches.
-Slovaks, Czechs and sometimes Belarusians sing koliadkas not only on Saint Nicholas Day (which they celebrate on December 6), but on Saint Stephen Day (December 26) too.
+Serbians and Montenegrins sing koliadky dedicated to Saint Nicholas in their churches.
+Slovaks, Czechs and sometimes Belarusians sing koliadky not only on Saint Nicholas Day (which they celebrate on December 6), but on Saint Stephen Day (December 26) too.

-Ukrainians sing koliadkas and schedrivkas on Saint Nicholas Day (December 6) and on Christmas Eve (December 24).
+Ukrainians sing koliadky and shchedrivky on Saint Nicholas Day (December 6) and on Christmas Eve (December 24).

-There are other types of winter holidays ritual songs in Ukraine named schedrivkas and posivalkas.
+There are other types of winter holidays ritual songs in Ukraine named schedrivky and posivalky.
 Traditionally, their purposes are clearly divided, but in modern Ukrainian culture these concepts have intertwined, mixed and acquired traits of each other.

-Koliadkas are also sung in countries where big diasporas are present, including Ukrainians which live in Canada.
+Koliadky are also sung in countries where big diasporas are present, including Ukrainians which live in Canada.